InfuseAI/primehub-site/docs/design/meta-chart.md

 Primehub meta chart is a helm chart to install Primehub.

+| PrimeHub meta chart is used by default since v2.0.0

 # Background

 In 1.x, to install PrimeHub, we need to install these charts.